ErpNetDocs/tech/advanced/document-flow/creating-duplicate.md

 Document rows are considered standard rows which most documents have, but properties and **[additional amounts](https://github.com/ErpNetDocs/tech/blob/master/advanced/documents/additional-amounts/index.md)** also play a role.

 If a specific document header has its own properties, they are considered document rows.
 The records in the Document Amount Referenced Documents panel are considered *rows of rows* (rows of the additional amounts).
-The records in Document Line Amounts are considered rows of the standard document rows.
+The records in Document Line amounts are considered rows of the standard document rows.

 For now, attached files are **not** copied when creating a duplicate of a document.